RedW0lfStoneYT/Comp.5212-recapTasks/Readme.md

 4. Write a console application that displays 1 – 100 across the screen using a for loop.
 Each number with a space and comma in between.
    i.e:  1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, etc…

-5. Once the above is working try copying and pasting the for loop and amending it to display… Line 1!
+5. Once the above is working try copying and pasting the for loop and amending it to display…<br>
+   Line 1! <br>
-   Line 2!
+   Line 2! <br>
-   Line 3!
+   Line 3! <br>
    Line 4! etc… each on a new line.

 6. Then try to write another for loop to display the numbers 5 to 500 in multiples of five across the screen with a space in between only.